11+ Best Animation Software of 2024 (Free, 2D, and 3D)

 - Needs an enormous RAM size to work seamlessly (otherwise, it may crash)

-- New frame creation requires drawing (it is not an automatic feature)
+- New frame by frame animation and frame creation requires drawing (it is not an automatic feature)

-OpenToonz is a free, open-source animation software tool.
+OpenToonz is a free animation tool.
 It can be accessed online and can be used for both commercial and non-commercial purposes.

-Also known as Synfig Studio, Synfig is one of the newest animation software.
-It is free and open-source and provides 2D animation.
+Also known as Synfig Studio, Synfig is one of the newest animation tools on the market.
+It is a free animation software for 2D animation and character animation.
 Moreover, it specializes in vector graphics solutions.

 Synfig is beneficial for creating cartoons for television, publicity campaigns, or a marketing initiative.
 You can use it for educational purposes as well.